Kamionek, Warsaw

-Kamionek, is a neighbourhood in Warsaw, located on the right bank of the Vistula river.
-It is the birthplace of the polish statesman Roman Dmowski.
+Kamionek is a neighbourhood in Warsaw, located on the right bank of the Vistula river.
+It is the birthplace of the Polish statesman Roman Dmowski.
 Formerly a village, in the 19th century, with the beginning of the Industrial Revolution in this part of the Russian Empire, it was transformed into a textile industry center.
-Today it is part of Praga Południe, and most of its factories closed after the fall of the communism in Poland.
-It borders the Park Skaryszewski and Kamionek Lake to the south, Grochów to the east, and Praga to the north.
+Today it is part of Praga-Południe, and most of its factories closed after the fall of the communism in Poland.
+It borders the Skaryszew Park and Kamionek Lake to the south, Grochów to the east, and Praga to the north.

-The

 During the November Uprising in 1831, the cemetery in Kamionek was the primary location where fallen soldiers of the Russian Army were buried.